VanSan888/hello-world/README.md

 # hello-world
 I want to learn, how this works
-Ich hab gerade eibe klate rechte Hand.
+Ich hab gerade eine kalte rechte Hand.